DavidPrecopia/Lists/README.md

     - Dagger 2.
   - Domain module
     - Contains the app's solution its problem domain.
     - The Interface that the repository will implement and the front-end will use to talk to the repository.
+Only RxJava observables are returned, Flowables and Completables specifically.
     - Data models for the View.
   - Data module
     - Implementation specific details for how data is stored and handled.